-On average over the last three years, LeMaitre Vascular, Inc. has grown earnings per share (EPS) by 35% each year (using a line of best fit).
-In the last year, its revenue is up 5.4%.
+Over the last three years LeMaitre Vascular, Inc. has grown its earnings per share (EPS) by an average of 26% per year (using a line of best fit).
+Its revenue is up 6.3% over last year.

 Has LeMaitre Vascular, Inc. Been A Good Investment?

 LeMaitre Vascular, Inc. is currently paying its CEO below what is normal for companies of its size.
 Considering the underlying business is growing earnings, this would suggest the pay is modest.
-And given most shareholders are probably very happy with recent returns, you might even think that George LeMaitre deserves a raise!
+The strong history of shareholder returns might even have some thinking that George LeMaitre deserves a raise!

 It is relatively rare to see a modestly paid CEO when performance is so impressive.
 But it is even better if company insiders are also buying shares with their own money.
-If you think CEO compensation levels are interesting you will probably really like this free visualization of insider trading at LeMaitre Vascular.
+Whatever your view on compensation, you might want to check if insiders are buying or selling LeMaitre Vascular shares (free trial).

 Important note: LeMaitre Vascular may not be the best stock to buy.
 You might find something better in this list of interesting companies with high ROE and low debt.